 OSAP loans are interest-free while you are in full-time studies.
 Once you leave full-time studies, interest is charged on your account, but you do not need to make payments for the first six months.
 You can choose to begin payment early.
 Repayment of the loans is “open” and you can increase payments at any time.

 Most students who have borrowed from OSAP have both Canada and Ontario Student Loans.
-The floating interest rate for repayment is prime plus 2.5% for Canada Student Loans and prime plus 1% for Ontario Student Loans.
+The floating interest rate for repayment is the prime lending rate for Canada Student Loans and prime plus 1% for Ontario Student Loans.

 The OSAP website has more information about repayment.

 Or you can contact your lender: